hyperledger-labs/yui-docs/docsrcs/yui-ibc-solidity/docs/minitoken/contract.md

 - onRecvPacket
 - onAcknowledgementPacket

-If there is any processing that you want to perform when establishing a channel between ledgers, you will need to implement the following processing.
-However, we will not handle them speficically in this tutorial:
+If there is any processing that you want to perform when establishing a channel between ledgers, you will need to implement the following processing:
 - onChanOpenInit
 - onChanOpenTry
 - onChanOpenAck